samwillis/x-style/readme.md

 This is both the core x-style code and the unnest plugin.
 The `xstyle("x-style")` activates the library, it will find all elements with the `x-style` attribute and process their styles.

+Alternativly you can link to the x-style code and plugins directly, howevere as they are tiny it is bette, and quicker, to inline them.

 There is an optional second boolean parameter that will add a `x-style-match` attribute to the elements that have had their styles applied.
 This is used instead of what can